The Ultimate Wheelchair Accessibility guide of Sicily

 Because of these foreign groups that ruled throughout centuries, you see many characteristics from different cultures combined in the Sicilian way of life.
 For example, you see influences from the Greeks and the Arabs, who brought civilization to the island around 500 BC.

 Soaking up the culture, strolling through the villages, or enjoying a terrace on a sunny day: when relishing your ultimate holiday, you prefer good weather.
 Sicily is an island that you can visit throughout the year.
 In the height of summer, the temperatures may rise to 30°C (86°F), with a peak sometimes to a sweltering 40°C (104°F).

-In the winter period, the average temperature is a tad too cool to name it a winter sun destination.
-Even though the temperature does not reach beyond 20°C (68°F), the island is still a very popular destination in winter.
-During these times, it rains the most on the island, leaving too little sun hours for the real sun worshiper.
+The average temperature is a tad too cool in the winter period to name it a winter sun destination.
+Even though the temperature does not reach beyond 20°C (68°F), it is still a top-rated winter destination.
+It rains the most on the island during these times, leaving too little sun hours for the real sun worshiper.
 Moreover, there is snow on top of Mount Etna, which allows people to go skiing.

 Like in all of Europe, in Sicily, you pay with the Euro.
 The best way to take advantage of low exchange rates is to change your money before you arrive.
 When you do this at the airport or cruise terminal, you might be startled by the high prices.
 Another way to avoid high rates is to pay with your (credit) card wherever you need to pay something.
 When adding money to the bill for tips, it is desirable to add some cash.
 To know more about tipping in Italy and the rest of Europe, click here.